 Therapy from Your Phone: AI in Mental Health

 Lockdown has had a devastating impact on mental health.
-Mind have found that over half of adults and over two thirds of young people claim that their mental health has worsened during lockdown restrictions.
+Mind has found that over half of adults and over two-thirds of young people claim that their mental health has worsened during lockdown restrictions.
 Along with the negative effects of being isolated and staying inside, access to therapy has never been so limited…or has it?
 Despite the lack of in-person mental health resources available during the Covid-19 pandemic, access to help is now easier than ever, virtually.

 Nearly twenty thousand mental health apps are available on iOS and Android app stores, and many of these utilise AI technology to provide the best user experience.
 From chatbots to mood trackers, AI can get to know you and provide personal support without you ever having to leave your house.
 AI mental health apps couldn’t have come at a better time.
 In the UK, downloads of mental health apps have increased by nearly 200% from summer 2019 to 2020.